nassosstylianou/nicar2019_qgis2/README.md

 ## What are we going to cover?

-This workshop should build on your existing knowledge of QGIS and show you how to filter and analyse geographic datasets, before familiarising yourself with exporting the maps you have created using the print composer.
+This workshop should build on your existing knowledge of QGIS and show you how to filter and analyse geographic datasets using queries, before familiarising yourself with exporting the maps you have created using the print composer.

 This class is ideal for those who attended the QGIS I workshop or already know the basics of visualising geographic data in QGIS.
 We will cover techniques like writing queries to filter your data, aggregating data for easier analysis, adding labels to your map before exporting as well as using Open Street Map data in QGIS.